d4n3sh/thedaneshproject/content/posts/2008-06-16-how-to-configure-a-static-ip-in-linux.md

 nameserver 192.168.0.5<br />
 nameserver 192.168.0.6`

-That&#8217;s it.
+That's it.
 Drop me a note if you need any help.